bernie4375/FCL-potential-autoISF/README.md

      to go to parallel repository "HCL-Meal Management..."!

 autoISF strongly modulates ISF.
-A brief summary is given in the enclosed  " 4.1.2 ..overview.pdf "  from the e-Book (just 1 page; use instead of chart on p.30 of AI-edited e-book!).
+A brief summary is given in the enclosed  " 4.1.2 ..overview.pdf "  from the e-Book (just 1 page; use instead of chart on p.30 of AI-edited e-book.pdf!).

 Particularly, the **FCL-e-Book_AI edited** is quite nicely written by AI, and the first 100 pages have been reviewed.
 It is available also in **.md** format to ease evtl. translation.
 The ....e-book_AI-edited_v2.md  contains links at all headlines for easy referencing.